Chapman (occupation)

 A chapman (plural chapmen) was an itinerant dealer or hawker in early modern Britain.

 Etymology

-Old English céapmann was the regular term for "dealer, seller", cognate with the Dutch koopman with the same meaning.
+Old English céapmann was the regular term for "dealer, seller", cognate with the Dutch koopman and German Kaufmann with the same meaning.

 Old English céap meant "deal, barter, business".
 The modern adjective cheap is a comparatively recent development from the phrase a good cheap, literally "a good deal" (cf. modern Dutch goedkoop = cheap).